Dogs General Health

 What Does The Surgery Involve?

 Your pet will be connected to an advanced surgical monitor that allows us to keep a close eye on temperature, heart rate, respiration and oxygen saturation.
 The surgery is done under total sterile conditions to prevent infections.
 Your pet will receive triple pain relief to make sure all pain is under control.
-Pain relief includes an anti-inflammatory that lasts 24 hours, a strong pain killer that last 6 hours and a long acting local anaesthesia that blocks the pain at the surgical site.
+Pain relief includes an anti-inflammatory that lasts 24 hours, a strong pain killer that last 6 hours and a long acting local anaesthetic that blocks the pain at the surgical site.

 The most common worms that infect dogs and cats are Roundworm, Hookworm, Whipworm, Flea Tapeworm and Hydatid Tapeworm.
 To control these worms it is necessary to have a regular worming routine.